bydariogamer/py101forpygamers/source/pygame/intro.rst

 ``if`` in above code uses two ``properties``.
 First property is the common ``type`` and because now code tested key down event ``pg.KEYDOWN`` there exists also second property the ``key``.
 The ``key`` contains integer value of key which was pressed down.
-Unfortunately you don't have to remember values because Pygame provides easily memorable ``constants``.
+Fortunately you don't have to remember values because Pygame provides easily memorable ``constants``.

 .. note::